 5. How much does the program cost?

-1. How do I know if my staff will benefit from training with us?
+1. How do I know if my staff member could use accent training?

 You’d be surprised how many foreign-born professionals feel insecure about having an accent!
 And if your employee is difficult to understand or is shy about communicating, that is a sure sign that an accent reduction program would be helpful.
-If you have hired foreign-born staff members, you’ll want to provide speech and voice training as part of your onboarding package.
-These skills help employees get comfortable in the workplace, communicate effectively, and get up to speed as quickly as possible.
+If you have hired foreign-born staff members, consider speech and accent training as part of your onboarding package.
+These skills help employees get comfortable in the workplace, speak more persuasively and effectively, and get up to speed as quickly as possible.